kestra-io/docs/blogs/2022-02-22-leroy-merlin-usage-kestra.md

 - Stambia doesn't have a lot of native connectors for the cloud.
 It therefore wasn’t able to schedule tasks and required additional tools to enable us to get the job done.
 - Dollar U and AWA is led by Adeo (the group).
 You need to go to the internal ticket service in order to have an orchestration job and then wait for other people to handle it — this can take up to a few days if not more.
 Moreover, the monitoring of the pipeline is conducted by a variety of tools that don't talk to each other, which further complicates matters.

-Some issues are due to organization separation between the business unit and the group (Adeo); but most of them are due to cloud and the fact that the tools just aren’t ready for it.
+Some issues are due to cloud and the fact that the tools just aren’t ready for it.

 ## Going to the Cloud